Brain-First Learning for an AI World

 Average test score gain from explicit study skills instruction

 That’s the difference between failing and passing — or passing and honors.
 Across 70 studies and 2,400+ secondary students with learning disabilities, explicit study skills instruction produced a roughly 20-point gain on 100-point tests.
 Not a marginal improvement.
-A grade-level shift.2
+A grade-level shift.3

-Explore the RTI/MTSS Cluster
+Explore the RTI cluster

 Tier 1 is one part of a connected framework.
 Explore the full picture: